theo-armour/agenda/4-4-qdata-apps-journal/hosting.md

 ## ToDo

-* Get all domians pointing to good things
+* Get all domains pointing to good things
 * Export all old content to GitHub?

 ## old